richard-jansson/veta/README.md

 ## Compilation A.K.A.
 How to run
 To run the program you'll need a UNIX machine.
 The instructions below are intended for an Ubuntu 16.04 machine.
 If you are trying to use something else you might run into some problem.
 This is because I programmed the UI with to the metal X11 code which might make it run into problems if you are using another windowmanager.
 If you run into such problems please contact me.

-sudo apt-get install libx11-dev libxtst-dev git
+sudo apt-get install libx11-dev libxtst-dev git libsdl-dev

 git clone "https://github.com/richard-jansson/veta"